Understanding Wheel Bearings: Importance and Function

 Even high-quality Nakata wheel bearings can be affected by certain conditions:

-● Harsh driving conditions: towing, heavy braking, rapid acceleration, cornering or
+Harsh driving conditions: Towing, heavy braking, rapid acceleration, cornering, or uneven road surfaces can wear bearings more quickly.

-● Extreme environmental conditions: snow, flooding, road salt or debris
+Extreme environmental conditions: Snow, flooding, road salt, or debris can contribute to bearing degradation.

-● Vehicle modifications: lowered suspension, low-profile tyres, larger rims or track width
+Vehicle modifications: Lowered suspension, low-profile tyres, larger rims, or track width adjustments may impact bearing performance.

 Nakata Wheel Bearing Testing